snss231/tp/docs/UserGuide.md

 * `filter apple` returns `Buy apple` and `Make apple juice`
 * `filter orange pear` returns `Buy orange`, `Buy pear`<br>

+### Mark a task as done: `mark`

+Marks the specified task from the task list as done.

+Format: `mark INDEX`

+* Marks the task at the specified `INDEX`.
+* The index refers to the index number shown in the displayed task list.
+* The index must be a positive integer 1, 2, 3, …​
+* Icon will display a green tick to show the task is marked.

+Examples:
+* `mark 1` marks the task at index 1<br>

+### Unmark a task as not done: `unmark`

+Unmarks the specified task from the task list as not done.

+Format: `unmark INDEX`

+* Unmarks the task at the specified `INDEX`.
+* The index refers to the index number shown in the displayed task list.
+* The index must be a positive integer 1, 2, 3, …​
+* Icon will display a empty white box to show the task is unmarked.

+Examples:
+* `unmark 1` unmarks the task at index 1<br>

 # Other Features

 ### Clearing all entries : `clear`